redkite-labs/redkitecms-docs/book/change-theme.rst

 .. code:: text

-    php app/console alphalemon:generate:templates BootbusinessThemeBundle
+    php app/console redkitecms:generate:templates BootbusinessThemeBundle

 Now the page must be reloaded to get the changes just made.

 .. image:: //bundles/alphalemonwebsite/media/change_theme/img_10.jpg

-AlphaLemon CMS does not know this new slots, so it displays them as an empty slot.
+RedKite CMS does not know this new slots, so it displays them as an empty slot.
 I just need to map this new slots as did before, to import the contents from provious theme.